Alamere Falls

 • Pack the Ten Essentials.

-• Vehicle fuel: The closest gas station to the Palomarin Trailhead is five miles away in Bolinas.
-The closest gas station to the Bear Valley Trailhead is three miles away in Point Reyes Station.
-These are the only gas stations in West Marin.
+• Vehicle fuel: The only gas station in West Marin, which is located in Point Reyes Station, is 18 miles from the Palomarin Trailhead and three miles from the Bear Valley Trailhead.
+There are also gas stations about 23 miles to the southeast along Highway 1 in the Mill Valley/Sausalito area.
 There are six electric vehicle charging stations at the Bear Valley Visitor Center; none at the the other trailheads.

 • Weather: Consult the National Weather Service Forecast.
 During the hike to Alamere Falls, there will be no shelter from the weather.
 Dress appropriately.
 Wear layered clothing.

 • Water: There is NO water at the Palomarin and Five Brooks trailheads.
 Bring at least a couple liter-sized water bottles per person.
 Fill your water bottles before arriving at the Palomarin or Five Brooks trailheads, as there are no water faucets there.
-There is a water bottle filling station/water fountain inside the Bear Valley Visitor Center (limited hours), in addition to a drinking fountain at the Bear Valley Picnic Area restrooms and a water faucet in the Bear Valley Picnic Area (both available from 6 am to midnight).
+There is a water bottle filling station/water fountain inside the Bear Valley Visitor Center (limited hours), in addition to a water bottle filling station/water fountain outside the Bear Valley Visitor Center, a drinking fountain at the Bear Valley Picnic Area restrooms, and a water faucet in the Bear Valley Picnic Area (all available from 6 am to 12 midnight).
 There is also a water faucet located near the vault toilets at Wildcat Campground, approximately one mile (1.6 km) north of Alamere Falls.
 If one is hiking from the Bear Valley Trailhead, there is also a water faucet at Glen Campground; diverting to Glen Campground will add 0.8 miles (1.3 km) to your hike.
 If you bring water in plastic one-time-use bottles, do not litter—pack the bottles out.

 • Food: There are no food services at or beyond the trailheads.
 Bring sufficient food to provide you with enough energy to hike thirteen-plus miles.